SynfiniDLT/account-hierarchy/README.md

 ## Project structure

 The project is divided into multiple sub-module directories.
+Sub-module directories ending with "model" contain the workflows (i.e. templates to be uploaded to the ledger), whereas those ending with "trigger" are for automation of these workflows using Daml triggers.
 The core account hierarchy templates are defined under `core-model`, while the automation for these templates is in `core-trigger`.
 New sub-modules may be developed in future to cater for specific use-cases.
-For example, proxy voting with `proxy-model` and `proxy-trigger` sub-modules.
-The project is open to contribution of new sub-modules from the community.
+Examples could include a proxy voting with `proxy-model` and `proxy-trigger` sub-modules.
+The project is open to input on new sub-modules from the community.